PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Introduction to Machine Learning/Datalab01_ClassificationAnalyses.md

 Table of contents:
 1. ...: Y hours
+2.
-2. Oosterhout Dataset: Classification Analysis: Z hours
+3. Oosterhout Dataset: Classification Analysis: Z hours
+4. Additional material (optional): 2 hours
+   4.1.
+The learning curve
+   4.2.
+Data encoding: One-hot encoding

 ## Questions or issues?
 If you have any questions or issues regarding the course material, please first ask your peers or ask us in the in-class discussion at 16:00!